reprise5/ytdl/README.md

 ytdl has a few options:
 ```
       --version         Displays which version of ytdl this is.

       -u, --url [URL]   will download and convert a YouTube stream normally.
                         The output goes to ${ME}Music/ytdl-downloads.

       -t, --mktag       Gives you the option to write title and artist ID3 Tags.  will also rename
                         the filename with the information you give.  do not give null values.
-                        SYNTAX: ytdl -u 'URL' -t            -t must come after -u 'URL'.
+                        SYNTAX: ytdl -u 'URL' -t or ytdl -t filename.mp3.
+                        will only change tags for music in ytdl-downloads folder.

+      -l, --list        List the music youve already downloaded with ytdl.
+Music resides
+                        in ~/Music/ytdl-downloads.
+      --playlist        Creates a playlist in ${ME}Music/ytdl-downloads.  if you specify
+                        a path as an arguement, a playlist will be made there instead.

       -h , --help       Display this help menu.
 ```

 ###### 2:
-If you don't want to put the file in /bin you can just run it as-is.
+If you don't want to put the file in /usr/bin you can just run it as-is.
 Assuming you didn't follow the installation steps for ytdl above:
 ```
 cd ~/Desktop
 git clone https://github.com/reprise5/ytdl
 cd ytdl
-chmod 775 ytdl.sh
+chmod +x ytdl.sh
 ```
 And then run the script:
 `./ytdl.sh -u 'https://www.youtube.com/ASDFGHJKL' -t